-Select the circle in the top graphical chart.
+Select the top graphical chart.
 Device status opens.

 The devices assigned to the profile are listed, and it shows if the profile is successfully deployed.
 Also note that it only lists the devices with the specific platform (for example, macOS).

 Select the circle in the bottom graphical chart.
 User status opens.